 Click The Cover To Order.
 Once the last issue is sold, it's done.

 No reprints.
 No new print issues.
 Nuthin'...
 This is all there is and there ain't no more...!

 "MONDO CULT comes as a cool breeze of giddy literary fun...
 Your inner Monster Kid will freak out!"

 "As the title suggests, the focus is on the world of cult entertainment.
 The first issue contains departments addressed to new movies on disc, new music (including an especially solid collection of soundtrack reviews), new books, and more."

-Go Shopping with Mondo Cult!
+Go Shopping with Mondo Cult at Amazon.com!